 Mississippi and Colorado Award SLI Security Assessment Contracts

 SILVER SPRING, MD (June 26, 2018) – The Mississippi Division of Medicaid (DOM) and the Colorado Governor’s Office of Information Technology (OIT) for the Connect for Health Colorado health insurance exchange are the latest agencies to award contracts to SLI Government Solutions for Minimum Acceptable Risk Standards for Exchanges (MARS-E) assessment services.
-MARS-E defines a set of tandards for security risk that State Health Insurance Exchanges must address.
+MARS-E defines a set of standards for security risk that State Health Insurance Exchanges must address.
 Adhereance to these requirements, which must be verified every three years, is enumerated in the federal Patient Protection and Affordable Care Act of 2010 (ACA).
-SLI’s MARS-E assessment services review compliance with the federal risk avoidance requirements of the FISMA, HIPAA, HITECH, and Federal Tax Information (FTI) regulatory programs, in addition to State-specific security requirements.
+SLI’s MARS-E assessment staff review compliance with the federal risk avoidance requirements of the FISMA, HIPAA, HITECH, and Federal Tax Information (FTI) regulatory programs, in addition to State-specific security requirements.
 Recommendations are provided to address any areas of risk or non-compliance.

 SLI’s MARS-E services encompass a comprehensive review of privacy controls, including administrative controls, technical controls, and physical safeguards for the proper handling of users’ Personally Identifiable Information (PII).
 The MARS-E services also provide a full information security and interrelated privacy controls assessment, to verify that the information collected, used, maintained, shared and disposed of by programs and systems are being handled and managed properly.

 A full MARS-E assessment takes 6-8 weeks to complete to meet Centers for Medicare & Medicaid Services (CMS) requirements.
 Our process includes six steps:

 - Stage 1 – Planning

 - Stage 3 – Analysis